Snitkin-Lab-Umich/Data-Flow-SOP/processing-illumina-samples.md

 MERLIN_107_R2.fastq.gz  MERLIN_10_R2.fastq.gz  MERLIN_111_R2.fastq.gz  MERLIN_114_R2.fastq.gz  MERLIN_1_R2.fastq.gz  TEST_NEG_CTL_21_R2.fastq.gz
 ```

-_**STOP AND CHECK**_: If there are some files that have not been renamed, please slack Dhatri immediately and do not move forward with the following steps.
+_**STOP AND CHECK**_: If there are files that have not been renamed or you receive this message `Error: no files were nrenamed!`, please slack Dhatri immediately and do not move forward with the following steps.

 ## Create plate directory to house the renamed samples

-Once the samples have been renamed, you are now ready to move them from temporary storage `Raw_sequencing_data/dataset_folder/fastq_folder` to a more permanent location—your Project folder `/nfs/turbo/umms-esnitkin/Project_Name`.
+Once the samples have been renamed, you are now ready to move them from temporary storage `../Raw_sequencing_data/dataset_folder/fastq_folder` to a more permanent location—your Project folder `/nfs/turbo/umms-esnitkin/Project_Name`.

 6. Run `create_directories.py` to create the relevant subdirectories in your Project folder.
 Type `python3 create_directories.py -h` on your terminal.
 This will give you an idea of all the flags present in the script and what you need to specify for each argument as seen below.